Terms & Conditions

 11. Any bid sent electronically on the platform www.rops-online.be commits the bidder.

-12. In the context of online sales, a purchaser in his capacity of a consumer can exercise a right of withdrawal under the legal conditions set in Article VI.47 and following of the Code of Economic Law, unless the auction/sale occurred under the supervision of a judicial officer and the purchaser/successful bidder was able to attend.
+12. In the context of online sales, a purchaser in its capacity of consumer may exercise a right of withdrawal - in accordance with the legal conditions set out in VI.47 and the following articles of the Code of Economic Law -, unless the auction/sale occured under the supervision of a ministerial/judicial officer and that the acquirer/successful bidder was able to attend.

-The right of withdrawal means that the purchaser cancels the purchase and returns the goods to the ROPS auction house himself, after which the price already paid will be refunded to him.
-In order to exercise his right of withdrawal, the purchaser must inform the ROPS auction house in an unequivocal declaration (for example in writing, by letter or by e-mail) or via the withdrawal form available on the link below:
+The right of withdrawal implies that the buyer renounces the purchase and returns the item(s) to the ROPS auction house, after which the price already paid will be refunded.
+In order to exercise the right of withdrawal, the purchaser must inform the ROPS auction house by an unequivocal statement (e.g. in writing, by post or by e-mail) or via the withdrawal form available on the following link:

-The right of withdrawal expires fourteen days after the first day following the possession of the goods/lots concerned.
-The right of withdrawal cannot be exercised before the purchaser has paid the purchase price and removed the goods/lots.
-All the direct costs of returning the goods are the responsibility of the purchaser.
-The return costs are also the responsibility of the purchaser if, due to their nature, the goods cannot be returned by regular postal mail.
-The burden of proof concerning the exercise of the right of withdrawal is the sole responsibility of the purchaser.
+The right of withdrawal expires fourteen days after the first day following the taking of possession of the items/lots concerned.
+The right of withdrawal cannot be exercised before the acquirer has paid the purchase price and collected the items/lots.
+All direct costs of custody and/or return of the goods shall be for the purchaser's account.
+The burden of proof regarding the exercise of the right of withdrawal is exclusively on the purchaser.

-Any user of the website www.rops-online.be, as well as any bidder/successful bidder/purchaser, pledges on his honour as to the accuracy and completeness of the information communicated to the auction house at all times, both during his registration on the site and when updating his information and communicating with the ROPS auction house.
+13. All users of the www.rops-online.be website, as well as all bidders/buyers undertake on their honour, at all times, to ensure the accuracy and completeness of the information communicated to the ROPS auction house, both when registering on the website and when updating their information and communications with the ROPS auction house.

-14. In the event of a dispute, the courts of Namur will have sole jurisdiction.
+17. In the case of a dispute, the courts of Namur shall have exclusive jurisdiction.